Kolmogorov's dissipation number and the number of degrees of freedom for the 3D Navier-Stokes equations

-The techniques presented in this paper rely strongly on the Littlewood-Paley decomposition.
-Thus we here recall the Littlewood-Paley decomposition theory briefly.
+The techniques presented in this paper rely strongly on the Littlewood-Paley decomposition, which recall here briefly.
 For a more detailed description on this theory we refer the readers to the books by Bahouri, Chemin and Danchin \cite{BCD} and Grafakos \cite{Gr}.

 We denote $\lambda_q=\frac{2^q}{L}$ for integers $q$.
-A nonnegative radial function $\chi\in c_r^\infty(\R^3)$ is chosen such that
+A nonnegative radial function $\chi\in C_0^\infty(\R^3)$ is chosen such that

 Let

 and

 so that the sequence of $\varphi_q$ forms a dyadic partition of unity.
 Given a tempered distribution vector field $u$ on $\T^3 =[0,L]^3$ and $q \ge -1$, an integer, the $q$th Littlewood-Paley projection of $u$ is given by